mceck/fluq/README.md

 Simple state management api based on streams

+All queries latest results are cached in streams and the results are fetched only the first time they will be accessed, the results will not be refetched untill the respective query will be manually invalidated

 ### Usage

 Wrap all your app, or the part of the app where you want to use fluq in a FluqProvider widget